cloudflare/cloudflare-docs/content/workers/platform/limits.md

 - Storage values of up to 128 KiB (131072 bytes)

-- Websocket messages of up to 1 MiB (1048576 bytes)
+- Websocket messages of up to 1 MiB (1048576 bytes).
+This limit applies to messages received, not sent or proxied through.

 - 30s of CPU time per request, including websocket messages